 Among this year’s National Humanities Center Fellows are three members of the Modern Language Association.
 Each fellow will work on individual research and will have the opportunity to share ideas in seminars, lectures, and conferences at the center.
 The MLA commends them for their contribution to humanistic scholarship.
 Irving Goh (Languages and Literature, National University of Singapore): Living… Read more »

 Posts Categorized: Feature

-The volume Teaching Food in Literature, edited by Jeff Birkenstein, is now in development in the MLA Options for Teaching series.
-To learn more about the volume and how to propose an essay, please visit the MLA Web site.
-Please send abstracts and CVs to the editor by 7 September 2020.
+The volume Teaching Science Writing, edited by Lisa Ottum, is now in development in the MLA Options for Teaching series.
+To learn more about the volume and how to propose an essay, please visit the MLA website.
+Please send abstracts and CVs to the editor by 15 June 2022.

 The MLA has collected resources shared by its members and by members of the ADE and ADFL communities in response to the invasion of Ukraine.
 We encourage you to help us develop this list of events, teaching materials, and other resources by sending your suggestions to Lydia Tang, the MLA’s head of world language programs.

 The MLA is pleased to announce that Jason Rhody, program director at the Social Science Research Council (SSRC), will join the MLA staff as director of the office of academic program services and professional development.
 Formerly the office of programs, the office was renamed to reflect its wide-reaching work to support department chairs and academic… Read more »

 Congratulations to the thirty-five MLA members who are among the winners of the National Endowment for the Humanities grants announced in January 2022.
 Their projects include a Fort Lewis College Native American language institute; a book on serialized literature and storytelling in Mexico; a digital archive of Cherokee-language manuscripts and lexical resources; a three-year project… Read more »